Yelyzaveta Azza: 2025

 She returned to the main senior group, after the retirement of Mariia Vysochanska and Alina Melnyk.
 She competed at the World Cup in Baku being 8th with 5 ribbons and 4th with 3 balls & 2 hoops, winning bronze in the All-Around.
 In May, competing at the European Cup stage in Baku along Nadiia Yurina, Valeriia Peremeta, Kira Shyyrkina, Anastasiia Ikan and Oleksandra Yushchak, she won bronze in the All-Around and silver with 3 balls & 2 hoops.
 The group also competed at the 2025 European Championships in Tallinn, Estonia, and finished 8th in group all-around.
 Together with Polina Karika and Taisiia Onofriichuk they won silver medal in team competition.
 They won another silver in 3 Balls + 2 Hoops final.
 In late August, she was selected to represent Ukraine alongside Diana Baieva, Valeriia Peremeta, Kira Shyrykina, Nadiia Yurina and Oleksandra Yushchak at the 2025 World Championships in Rio de Janeiro, Brazil.
 They took 9th place in group all-around and won bronze medal in team competition together with Polina Karika and Taisiia Onofriichuk.
 They won a gold medal in 3 balls + 2 hoops final, second-ever gold medal in the group event for Ukraine and the first since the 2002 World Championships.

+2026

+In 2026 Yelyzaveta and her teammates Diana Baieva, Valeriia Peremeta, Oleksandra Yushchak, Kira Shyrykina and Polina Horodnycha competed at Tartu Grand Prix, winning gold medal in group all-around and 5 balls and bronze medal in 3 hoops + 4 clubs final.
+In March, they were 7th in all-around and 6th in 5 Balls final at Sofia World Cup.
+In April, they competed at Baku World Cup, and took 13th place in all-around.
+In early May, the group competed at European Cup in Baku, and won bronze medal in 3 Hoops + 4 Clubs.
+They took 5th place in 5 Balls.
+In June, they took 14th place in all-around at the World Challenge Cup Cluj-Napoca, after big mistakes in both routines.

+She announced her retirement on September 12, 2026 via her Instagram profile.